huangzehao/torch-srgan/README.md

 **This code only provides the implementation of SRResNet.
 SRGAN is implemented but the result is not very good.**

-Torch implementation of [SRGAN](https://arxiv.org/abs/1609.04802) that generates high-resolution images from low-resolution input images, for example:
+Torch implementation of [Photo-Realistic Single Image Super-Resolution Using a Generative Adversarial Network](https://arxiv.org/abs/1609.04802) that generates high-resolution images from low-resolution input images, for example:

 <img src="docs/comic_mse.png" width="900px"/>